-Every MHP member has a Case Management Nurse who will help you get the care and services you need to stay healthy.
-A Case Management Nurse is available to all our members.
+Every McLaren Member has a Case Management Nurse who will help you get the care and services you need to stay healthy.
+A Case Management Nurse is available to all our Members.

 Your nurse will help you improve your health, connect you with community support services, and with any difficult health problems you may have.